Tuesday, October 28, 2008

 Today

-by Elizabeth Adler.
+One of Those Malibu Nights by Elizabeth Adler.
 St. Martin's Press. $24.95.
 Intervening on behalf of a distraught woman who is holding a gun in the doorway of a luxurious Malibu beach house, private investigator Mac Reilly finds himself in possession of the gun and searching for the woman when she subsequently goes missing.
 By the author of Meet Me in Venice.

 Palace Council by Stephen Carter.
 Knopf (Random House). $26.95.
 Young writer Eddie Wesley and his lover, Aurelia Treene, investigate the murder of a wealthy, highly respected man whose body turns up on the grounds of a Harlem mansion.
 By the author of New England White.